markus-wa/demoinfocs-golang/README.md

 ## Getting started

-1. Download and install Go 1.11 or newer [from golang.org](https://golang.org/dl/) or via your favourite package manager.
+1. Download and install Go 1.11 or newer [from golang.org](https://golang.org/dl/) or via your favourite package manager

 2. Create a new Go Modules project